vivek28121997/256217_Embedded_C/simulation/README.md

-# Blinky Project In Action
+# Activity Project In Action

 |ON|OFF|
 |:--:|:--:|